Allocating Common-Value Goods: Optimal mechanism

 \begin{theorem} Fix any agent $i$.
 There exist a sequence of mechanisms for agent $i$ of a form

 for each market size $n\in \mN$, such that the difference $|V_{n}-\mE[x_{i}(s;n)]|$ converges to zero in the limit $n\rightarrow \infty$. \end{theorem}

-The result argues that a simple class of mechanisms is asymptotically optimal.
-It is a monotone threshold mechanism that has a simple two-threshold structure.
-The mechanisms exclude bottom types and gives a common allocation rule to the middle types; compared to the mechanisms in Theorem \ref{thm: optimal mechanism log-concave} however, it always allocate the good for the remaining types.
+The result shows that a simple class of mechanisms is asymptotically optimal.
+It consists of monotone threshold mechanisms with a simple two-threshold structure.
+These mechanisms exclude bottom types and assign a common allocation rule to middle types; unlike the mechanisms in Theorem \ref{thm: optimal mechanism log-concave}, however, they always allocate the good to the remaining types.
 As the number of agents grows, the designer can achieve a higher expected payoff from each agent because the mechanism has more inputs.
 Therefore, the large-market result also provides an upper bound on the designer's payoff.

-The proof uses the same machinery as those used in Theorems \ref{thm: optimal mechanism} and \ref{thm: optimal mechanism log-concave}.\footnote{Again, for illustration, we implicitly assume $\text{supp } \mF=(0,1)$ for this and the subsequent paragraphs.} Recall from Subsection \ref{subsec: proof idea} that for each market size, the optimal indirect utility must maximize a linear functional over the set of convex functions $U_{i}$ that are pointwise above $\underline{U}_{i}(s_{i})=\max\{0,2s_{i}-1\}$ and below $\overline{U}_{i}$.
-Now, in the limit $n\rightarrow \infty$, the law of large numbers applies to the profile the others' reports $s_{-i}$, which fully reveals the state.
-Therefore, in the limit, the first-best payoff for the agent is attained by the mechanism of allocating the good if and only if the state is $1$.
+The proof uses the same machinery as that used in Theorems \ref{thm: optimal mechanism} and \ref{thm: optimal mechanism log-concave}.
+Recall from Subsection \ref{subsec: proof idea} that for each market size, the optimal indirect utility must maximize a linear functional over the set of convex functions $U_{i}$ that are pointwise above $\underline{U}_{i}(s_{i})=\max\{0,2s_{i}-1\}$ and below $\overline{U}_{i}$.
+Now, in the limit $n\rightarrow \infty$, the law of large numbers applies to the profile of the others' reports $s_{-i}$, which reveals the state $\omega\in \{-1,+1\}$.
+Therefore, in the limit, the first-best payoff for the agent is attained by the mechanism of allocating the good if and only if the state is $+1$.
 Hence, the upper bound

 is now linear in interim beliefs.